addisonlynch/iexfinance/docs/source/index.rst

 - :ref:`endpoints` - 1:1 mirror of the `IEX Cloud documentation <https://iexcloud.io/api/>`__
 - :ref:`package_info` - additional package information, developer/testing documentation

-.. warning:: **IEX will end support for the Legacy v1 Devleoper API on June
+.. warning:: **Support for the Legacy v1 Devleoper API ended on June
-             1st, 2019.** At that time, the use of ``iexfinance`` will require an IEX Cloud account_.
-In addition, support for all *legacy only* endpoints will be discontinued.
+             1st, 2019.** As of version 0.4.2, use of ``iexfinance`` requires an IEX Cloud account_.

 .. _account: https://iexcloud.io/pricing/